DanteAlonsoHT/group_our_transactions/README.md

 ### Install
 - To run this project on the local computer, you need to install Ruby on Rails.
     - For Windows users, visit [Ruby Installer](https://rubyinstaller.org/)
-    - For MacOS and Linux users, visit the [Ruby Official Site](https://www.ruby-lang.org/en/downloads/) for instructions.
+    - For macOS and Linux users, visit the [Ruby Official Site](https://www.ruby-lang.org/en/downloads/) for instructions.
 - Then clone the project by typing `git clone https://github.com/DanteAlonsoHT/group_our_transactions.git`.

 ### Run App